 Many students worry that their volunteer efforts might be somehow subpar – that mucking out kennels at the local shelter simply can’t compare to building wells in Sub-Saharan Africa.
 In truth, what matters most is that you actually care about what you’re doing.
 If you care about animals, volunteer at the local shelter.
 If you care about quality healthcare, volunteer at the local hospital.
 No college admission officer is going to deem your volunteer work unworthy just because it doesn’t seem profound enough.

 It can be difficult to balance SAT prep or ACT prep with a demanding class schedule during the school year.
 By focusing on test prep during summer break, you can make the most of your efforts to boost your SAT or ACT score without the added stress of worrying about your grades, too.
-If you’re one of the many students who benefit from structure, consider enrolling in a summer test prep program such as C2 Education’s SAT or ACT Intensive Program.
+If you’re one of the many students who benefit from structure, consider enrolling in a summer test prep program such as C2 Education’s SAT or ACT Boot Camp.
 Our summer program offers structured classes and individualized test prep to help you make the most of your summer test prep sessions.
 If you prefer to self-study, make the most of your resources: Visit the bookstore and the library to find a variety of SAT or ACT prep books, bolster your self-guided study sessions with online resources like the College Board and Khan Academy, and seek out friends or family members who have already run the test prep gauntlet.

 Many high schools offer students to opportunity to get certain classes out of the way during the summer so that they can enroll in additional electives during the school year.
 If your school doesn’t offer such a program (or if the deadline has passed), many local community colleges allow high school students to enroll in summer classes, and many have rolling admission deadlines that likely haven’t passed.
 Such credits often (but not always) transfer to the college of your choice, and you can gain insight into what it’s really like to be a college student.